lalitshankarchowdhury/FindMyFlower/README.md

 # FindMyFlower

-An image classifier that identifies species of flowers, outputting their probabilities.
+An image classifier that identifies different species of flowers, outputting their probabilities.

 Uses transfer learning approach.